MartenLabs/VTrace/README.md

 ## How It Works

-**Phase-Driven Vocal Tuner** is a post-processing system that blends AI-separated instrumental audio with the original audio, allowing smooth vocal volume attenuation rather than complete removal.
+**VTrace** is a post-processing method that blends the AI-separated instrumental track with the original track, allowing for controlled vocal attenuation instead of complete removal.
-It also supports vocal extraction and background restoration using **Residual Subtraction** and **Phase Cancel** techniques.
+It also supports vocal extraction and background restoration through **Residual Subtraction** and **Phase Cancel** techniques.

 <br/>